41north/besu-exflo/README.md

 are well-known data store technologies (each of one serving different purposes and necessities) that are often used to perform better queries or real-time analytics.

-Having said that.
-Yes, we thought originally on Exflo to be easily extendable so, if you find another possible use-case let us know!
+Having said that, yes, we thought originally on Exflo to be easily extendable so, if you find another possible use-case let us know!

 ### Can we replace RocksDB storage engine that Besu uses with the Postgres' one inside Exflo?

 As far as we know, Besu originally had planned support to add Postgres directly as a storage plugin.
-To us, Exflo is considered a second class storage to Besu that complements and adds more meaning, so we don't see it replacing RocksDB (for multiple obvious reasons and one of them being performance).
+To us, Exflo is considered a second class storage processor that complements and adds more meaning to existing data, so we don't see it replacing RocksDB for multiple obvious reasons (one of them being performance).

 ## 📬 Get in touch